 What do turmeric, blueberries, grape juice, and spinach all have in common?
 They’re each a key ingredient in our-all natural Easter egg dyes.

-Using vegetables, fruits, herbs, and juices to dye your eggs is a fun adventure in kitchen chemistry–and a way to avoid having synthetic dyes in close contact with your food.
+Using vegetables, fruits, herbs, and juices as natural dye for easter eggs is a fun adventure in kitchen chemistry–and a way to avoid having synthetic dyes in close contact with your food.
 After you’ve used natural dyes, you’ll find the inside of your eggs completely untouched and practically begging to be turned into deviled eggs.

 1) Soft boil your eggs.
-That means you should plunge them in boiling water for about 6 minutes before removing them.
+Bring a pot of water to a full roiling boil, plunge in those eggs, and wait for about 6 minutes before removing them.

 2) Place eggs in bowls or jars, separated by how many you’d like in various colors.

-3) Make dyes by combining any of the ingredients below with 1 quart water and 2 tablespoons of white vinegar in a pot.
-Boil for 5-7 minutes to get the colors out of the ingredients.
+3) Make your natural dyes by combining any of the ingredients below with 1 quart water and 2 tablespoons of white vinegar in a pot.
+Boil the natural dye ingredients for 5-7 minutes to get the colors out.

-4) Pour dyes into your various bowls and jars and allow them to sit for 4 to 6 hours, checking occasionally to see if colors are as saturated as you’d like.
+4) Pour your all-natural easter egg dyes into your various bowls and jars with your eggs, and allow them to sit for 4 to 6 hours, checking occasionally to see if colors are as saturated as you’d like.

-5) Remove eggs and place on a rack or paper towels to dry.
+5) Remove your beautiful eggs and place them on a rack, or on paper towels, to dry.

 Watch how this went down with various ingredients in the Blue Apron Test Kitchen!